Can I backup Windows Server to OneDrive?

 1. Create an account and sign in.
 Just go to the Sign up page of CBackup, then type your email, password, and name to sign up.
 After that, sign in to your account.

-3. To backup files between cloud storage, click on the “Backup Tasks” tab at the top of the page, then, click the “New Task” button.
+3. To backup files between cloud storage, click on the “Backup Tasks” tab, then, click the “New Task” button.
 Name your backup task, click “Add Source” button to add OneDrive as the backup source, and click “Add Destination” to another cloud storage.

 4. Click “Start Backup” in the lower right corner to backup OneDrive to another cloud storage easily.